 Reference

-Plain-English definitions of the terms you'll hear most when preparing a business for sale.
+Plain-English definitions of the terms you'll hear most when preparing a business for sale and when shipping AI into one.
 Operator-written, no advisor spin.
 Each definition is the citation-ready short version; the "in practice" paragraph is the operator answer.

 - EBITDA